danbrakeley/p4harmonize/README.md

 $ mage
 Targets:
-  build       tests and builds the app (output goes to "local" folder) longTest    Runs integration tests (spins up perforce servers via docker, then brings them down at the end). run         unit tests, builds, and runs the app testDown    kills and deletes the test perforce servers. testPrep    gets everything ready for a run against test servers, and can be used to reset test servers after a test run. testUp      brings up a test environment with two perforce servers, on ports 1667 and 1668, to act as the source and destination perforce servers for testing p4harmonize.
+  build       tests and builds the app (output goes to "local" folder) longTest    runs a fresh build of p4harmonize against test files in docker-hosted perforce servers. run         runs unit tests, builds, and runs the app testDown    brings down and removes the docker contains started by TestUp. testPrep    runs testDown, then testUp, then executes `test/prop.sh` to fill the servers with test data. testUp      brings up two empty perforce servers via Docker, listening on ports 1667 and 1668, with a single super user named "super" (no password).
 ```

-Note that mage target names are not case sensitive, ie `mage longTest` and `mage longtest` will all do the same thing.
+Note that mage target names are not case sensitive, ie `mage longTest` and `mage longtest` are interpreted the same.

-If you see "No .go files marked with the mage build tag in this directory", make sure you there is a `magefile.go` in the current folder (`mage` does not look to parent folders for magefiles).
+If you see `No .go files marked with the mage build tag in this directory`, make sure you there is a `magefile.go` in the current folder (Mage does not look to parent folders for magefiles).

 The `build` and `run` targets will run unit tests and build an executable in a folder named `local` (which is where it will look for a `config.toml` file).